-Our 12-mile ride tours Drew and traces the Traction Line past Fairleigh Dickinson University and St. Elizabeth's College.
+Our 12-mile ride tours Drew and Fairleigh Dickinson universities and traces the historic Traction Line past St. Elizabeth's College.

 - Drew University's Greek Revival Mead Hall mansion dates from the 1830s, the centerpiece of an estate known as "the Forest."